 Please ensure that these are included when you send your portfolios for moderation as all adaptations to assessment will need to be reviewed by the external moderator.

-As we have been preparing for the regulators' new statutory guidance, we will be in a position to supply you with individual qualification guidance.
-An email summarising the main adaptations per qualification with a link to the Adaptation Guides and examples of adapted assessment plans will be sent in the week commencing 16 November 2020.
+As we have been preparing for the regulators' new statutory guidance, we can now supply you with individual qualification guidance.
+An email summarising the main adaptations per qualification with a link to the adaptation guides and examples of adapted assessment plans was sent in the week commencing 23 November 2020.

 Update for centres delivering ASDAN programmes